-CCLA aims to vote at all company meetings where we have portfolio holdings.
-The Catholic Investment Fund did not support 25% of management resolutions at investee companies this quarter.
+CCLA aims to vote at all UK and overseas company meetings where we have holdings.
+The CBF Church of England Investment Fund did not support 25% of management resolutions at investee companies this quarter (22% for the UK Equity Fund, 25% for the Better World Global Equity Fund).

 We have now published our updated 2025 vote guidelines.
 Our aims, when voting, are threefold: to promote good corporate governance, to reflect the underlying values of our clients, and to align with our wider stewardship work.
 This year, we have introduced an enhanced approach to voting against directors on climate change.
 For example, we will vote against the CEO at companies expanding fossil fuel dependence, at banks and insurance companies where we have concerns over the company's continued financing of fossil fuels, and at companies without a projected decarbonisation pathway at least in line with a below two degrees scenario.
 Where executive remuneration metrics do not include a climate related KPI, we will vote against the remuneration report and remuneration committee chair.
-Please refer to our 2025 vote guidelines at www.ccla.co.uk for full details
+Please refer to our 2025 vote guidelines at www.ccla.co.uk for full details.